 It's time to consider custom development when:

-• Page speed is affecting your conversions or rankings
+- Page speed is measurably affecting your conversions or rankings

-• You want your site to feel different, not like a template
+- You want your site to feel like a brand, not a template

 The question isn't "is Squarespace bad?"
 It's "has your business outgrown what Squarespace can do?"